 Big Island — this is what locals affectionately call their island.
-Since the island of Hawaii is the largest of the chain — you could fit the other seven major islands into it — the name “Hawaii” was chosen as the name of the 50th U.S. state.
+Since the island of Hawaii is the largest of the chain — you could fit the other seven major islands into it — the island’s official name “Hawaii” was also chosen as the name of the 50th U.S. state.

 A fresh trade wind is always blowing up here in Waimea, at the foot of the picture-book volcano Mauna Kea, at 13,796 feet (4,208 m) the highest mountain in the islands.
 Puffy cotton clouds sail over a crisp blue sky.

 Lush green grasses grow from the fertile lava earth.
 And the panorama?
 With steep real estate prices on the islands, most two-legged natives can hardly afford such a beautiful mountain location with commanding vistas of the cobalt blue Pacific.
 Ruminating with a view — Hawaii is a paradise even for cows, if it weren’t for those pesky cowboys.

 Who knew cowboys roamed this tropical island?
 After Queen Liliuokalani was overthrown by American and European Hawaiians who were threatened by the elimination of suffrage in the queen’s proposed constitution, the United States annexed Hawaii in 1898.

 At the time, ranching was the economic backbone of much of the mainland United States.

 Waimea is Hawaii’s ranching center.
 Around here, tanned beach boys in pretty flower-print surfing shorts are still an exception today.
 The cowboy tradition started around the year 1830 in these tropical highlands, many years ahead of the first lasso being uncoiled in the Wild West — a fact that many Waimeans like to point out, proudly and frequently.

 The friendly people of this sleepy town prefer riding on horseback to riding a wave and, instead of flip flops, they wear cowboy boots.